 Rumination vs Reflection: How to Tell the Difference and Stop Overthinking

 You've been thinking about the same situation for hours.
 Maybe it's a difficult conversation, a decision you regret, or a conflict that won't resolve itself.
 You tell yourself you're just trying to work it out — but somehow, the more you think, the worse you feel.
 Sound familiar?
 If so, you may be ruminating rather than reflecting.
-The two can feel deceptively similar, but their effects on your mental health and resourcefulness are worlds apart.
+The two can feel deceptively similar, but their effects on your mental health are worlds apart.
 Here's how to tell the difference — and what to do about it.

 “Rumination refers to the tendency to repetitively think about the causes, situational factors, and consequences of one's negative emotional experience (Nolen-Hoeksema, 1991).
 Basically, rumination means that you continuously think about the various aspects of situations that are upsetting.”